 - Shipping date.

-Commissions are a little different because you might find yourself altering a painting or drawing because the buyer is requesting something different.
+Commissions are slightly different because you might find yourself altering a painting or drawing because the buyer is requesting something different.

-If you are leasing your art, make it clear when the renter will receive your artwork and when the renter has to return your artwork.
+If you are leasing your art, make it clear when the renter will receive your artwork and when the renter has to return it.

-If you are showcasing your art in an art gallery, document when the gallery wants you to deliver your artwork and when you will be receiving your artwork back.
+If you are showcasing your art in an art gallery, document when the gallery wants you to deliver your artwork and when you will receive your artwork back.

 Artist contracts should have a section where you document the cost of a project, including additional fees and taxes.

-All costs must be accurate and broken down into all expenses of the project.
+All costs must be accurate and broken down into all project expenses.